Vape giant Juul to bring 500 jobs to Lexington County this summer

 The addition of hundreds of jobs — Shealy said the company aims to create an additional 300 jobs — will be a boost to Lexington County, which has struggled to grab the attention of big business when in competition with port counties such as Charleston, Shealy said.
 Manufacturing and assembly requires a way to get the products out, so landlocked places are typically placed at a disadvantage, she said.

-The Juul plant will particularly benefit workers in rural areas of the county, such as Batesburg-Leesville, Red Bank, Swansea and South Congaree, she said.
+The Juul-contracted plant will create “midrange to high paying jobs” to particularly benefit workers in rural areas of the county, such as Batesburg-Leesville, Red Bank, Swansea and South Congaree, she said.
 And going forward, the presence of a giant like Juul could attract other businesses to the Midlands, according to Shealy.

-Shealy said the state did not offer Juul any tax breaks to lure the company.
-She said she didn’t know if Lexington County had offered Juul tax incentives.
+Shealy said the state did not offer any tax breaks to lure the company.
+Lexington County council member Darrell Hudson said the county offered some tax incentives, but declined to offer specifics.
+Council chairman Whetstone said he would not comment on incentives either.

+South Carolina allows companies that vow to invest at least $2.5 million in the state over a five-year time frame to request a deal that would allow the company to pay a fee instead of property taxes.
+Lexington County council regularly considers and offers fee-in-lieu-of-tax agreements to companies such as Nephron Pharmaceuticals and Nucor Corporation.

+The county’s director of economic development, Michael Eades, said any tax agreements will be made public before county council’s public hearing on May 28.

 More than a dozen stores in Lexington County carry Juul products.